Aging & Health A to Z

 - Trim your toenails straight across, not at the corners or sides.
 Clippers may be easier to manage than nail scissors if your nails have thickened.

-- Make sure that your shoes fit, and that there is wiggle room in the toe box (the front of the shoe).
-Go shoe shopping late in the day, after your feet have swelled from a day of walking, and fit shoes to your larger foot.
+- It is common for feet to flatten and widen with age, and feet should be measured routinely.
+Make sure that your shoes fit, and that there is wiggle room in the toe box (the front of the shoe).
+Go shoe shopping late in the day, after your feet are swollen from a day of walking, and fit shoes to your larger foot.
+Purchase a well-fitting shoe or sneaker that has a sturdy back (heel counter), a firm beveled sole, and good traction.
 Try them on while standing, and choose shoes that are at least half an inch longer than your longest toes.
 Remember that there is no such thing as “breaking in” shoes.

 - Wear soft socks and stockings that are not too tight and have no irritating seams or bumps.